List of Wednesday characters: Uncle Fester

-Uncle Fester Addams (portrayed by Fred Armisen) is Wednesday and Pugsley's uncle, and Gomez's brother who is a Spark.
+Uncle Fester Addams (portrayed by Fred Armisen) is Wednesday and Pugsley's uncle, and Gomez's brother.
+He is a Spark who can generate electricity.
 While not a student at Nevermore Academy, Fester did sneak in to see Gomez on occasion.
+For some time he went on many adventures around the world with Thing as his partner-in-crime.
+Their last safe-cracking job (in Kalamazoo) went wrong and almost cost them their lives.

-Following Mayor Noble Walker's funeral, Wednesday runs into Uncle Fester who is in town after committing a bank robbery.
-He was the one who told Wednesday about Hydes.
+Fester taught Wednesday many skills during her childhood, such as kung fu.
+Following Mayor Noble Walker's funeral, Wednesday runs into Uncle Fester, who is in town to lay low after robbing a bank in Boston and stealing a motorcycle and sidecar.
+He helps Wednesday with her monster investigation, including spying on Xavier and telling her about Hydes.
+Fester revives Thing with electric shocks after Thing was stabbed by Marilyn Thornhill/Laurel Gates.

-In season two, a flashback revealed that Uncle Fester had Wednesday as a getaway driver for a bank heist.
-In the present, Wednesday enlisted Uncle Fester to do something to get into Willow Hill, where he was briefly incarcerated at one point.
-After causing a disturbance at the Apple Hollow Inn, Uncle Fester is arrested by the sheriff's department, where they find his various identities, including the one he used to rob a bank.
-He was committed to Willow Hill, where he enlisted the lunch lady, Louise, as a contact.
-Uncle Fester was directed to where Lois is by Augustus Stonehearst.
-He gets ambushed by the guards when Laurel Gates informs Dr. Rachael Fairburn about him, and he gets locked in the same cell as "Slurp" a.k.a Isaac Night.
-Wednesday later frees him, and they find that LOIS is short for Long-term Outcast Integration Study (LOIS), where experiments done by Judi Spannagel gave outcast powers to normies.
-Uncle Fester used his powers to cause a blackout, releasing all the Willow Hill inmates.
-He was able to flee during the chaos after saying goodbye to Louise.
+In season two, flashbacks reveal that Uncle Fester used a very young Wednesday as a getaway driver for a bank heist.
+He spent his youth in and out of psychiatric hospitals, where he enjoyed his treatments.
+In the present, Wednesday enlisted Uncle Fester to get into Willow Hill, where he was briefly incarcerated.
+After causing a disturbance at the Apple Hollow Inn, Uncle Fester is arrested by the Jericho Sheriff's Department.
+They find false documents of his various identities, including the one he used to rob the Boston bank.
+He was committed to Willow Hill where he enlisted the lunch lady, Louise, as a contact.

+Uncle Fester is directed to the location of LOIS by Augustus Stonehearst.
+He is ambushed by the guards when Laurel Gates informs Dr. Rachel Fairburn about him, and is locked in the same cell as "Slurp," aka Isaac Night.
+Wednesday later frees him.

+They learn that LOIS is short for "Long-term Outcast Integration Study" – experiments done by Judi Spannagel that gave Outcast powers to Normies.
+Uncle Fester used his Spark powers to cause a blackout, releasing all the Willow Hill inmates.
+After saying goodbye to Louise, he was able to flee during the chaos.
 Judi Spannagel would later mention at a press conference that Fester is still at large.

-Following the deaths of Isaac Night and Françoise Galpin, Fester accompanies Wednesday and Thing in looking for Enid.
+Following the deaths of Isaac Night and Françoise Galpin, Fester accompanies Wednesday and Thing north to look for Enid, who is trapped in her werewolf form.
+It is implied they will try to restore Enid to her human form.